skilld-labs/kaizer/scripts/theme-generator/README.md

 to the one of other folders.

 However, it was recommended usage.
 But you also may not use our integration at all.
 There is always available folders:
-- `templates` for your twig overrides
+- `templates/overrides` for your twig overrides
 - `css` for storing styles
 - `js` for javascript
 - `theme_name.theme` for hooks

-So if you want to can use old-school ways of delivering front-end in your generated theme.
+So if you want you can use old-school ways of delivering front-end.

 ### Structure of generated theme

-- Source CSS and JS files have suffix `.src`.
+- Source CSS and JS files have suffixes `.src` in filenames
 - Generated styles and scripts doesn't have `.src` suffix.
 Normally you should never touch generated assets since it's build affected
 - Styles and scripts required only by Drupal can be added in the root `css` or `js` folders.
 For example styles for administrative toolbar - we don't want to take care about such components in storybook.
 So toolbar overrides can be done only for drupal - that's why `css` and `js` folders were created in the root of theme
 - `.storybook` folder for storing storybook stuff.
 If you don't use storybook on your project - feel free just ignore or remove this folder
 - `favicon` folder contains generated favicons for different browsers.
-You can generate your custom favicon [this way](###sdf)
+You can generate your custom favicon [this way](#how-to-generate-favicon)
 - `fonts` folder for storing project fonts
 - `images/svg` folder for storing source SVG assets.
 Pay attention to `images/sprite.svg` - this file is auto-generated, so you shouldn't modify it normally.
-[Read more](##) about SVG sprite
+[Read more](#svg-sprite) about SVG sprite
 - `templates` folder contains two sub-folders.
 One of them is `overrides` - this folder is for drupal's twig overrides.
 And `components` folder for storing components required by our integration.